seatable/seatable-admin-docs/docs/customization/site_title.md

 ## Configuration via the web interface

 Login to your SeaTable Server as system administrator and switch to the system admin area.
 Select the navigation point `Settings`.
+Team admins or normal users does not have the permission to access the system admin area.

 ![SeaTable Site Title in System Administration](/images/seatable_site_title2.png)